The Complete Guide

 Your next step is to decide on what type of environment you may want to work in.
 The majority of EKG technicians work in hospitals or clinics where patients receive emergency diagnostic care.
 Having said this, these professionals may also find employment at labs, some doctor’s offices and even nursing homes.

-So take a little time to think about what setting may appeal to you the most.
+So take a little time to think about what workplace setting may appeal to you the most.
 Do you like the idea of working in a fast-paced hospital emergency room where there’s never a dull moment?
+Would you enjoy on-job learning, with occasional supervision?
 Do you want a more “normal” workday environment a doctor’s office offers?
-Maybe you like the idea of interacting with senior citizens and bringing a smile to their face.
+Or maybe you like the idea of interacting with senior citizens and bringing a smile to their faces.

-Regardless, your next step should be to begin a program and then gain some critical hands-on experience before starting your job search.
-The good news is a quality certification program will include an externship so you can gain some hands-on experience!
+Regardless, your next step should be to begin a certification program and then gain some critical hands-on experience before starting your job search.
+The good news is a quality certification program will include an externship so you can gain some hands-on experience and develop on the training received!

 Frequently Asked Questions